Justintime50/python-template/README.md

 1. Configure the `setup.py` file
 1. Configure the `Makefile` targets
 1. Update the name in the `LICENSE`
-1. Configure the `.travis.yml` or `.github/workflows/build.yml` file
+1. Configure the `.github/workflows/build.yml` file
 1. Update the `CHANGELOG`
 1. Replace the showcase image in `/assets` and remove all other unneeded assets
 1. Change the data in `.github/FUNDING.yml`